priamus-lab/DAE-CNN/README.md

 # DAE-CNN: Exploiting and disentangling contrast agent effects for breast lesions classification in DCE-MRI
-Offical implementation of the DAE-CNN approach for breast lesion classification in DCE-MRI
+Official implementation of the DAE-CNN approach for breast lesion classification in DCE-MRI

 ### Prerequisites